Audrey Landers: Career

-Landers moved to Los Angeles and on her 24th birthday, landed the role of Afton Cooper on Dallas, which she held for 78 episodes from 1981–84, and a further six episodes in 1989, for a total of 84 episodes.
-She also appeared in the television movie Dallas: J.R.
-Returns (1996).
-In the series, her character was a nightclub singer, performing all the songs that Audrey composed.
-Landers had already recorded two singles in the 1970s, but during her stint on Dallas, she recorded her first album, Little River (1983).
-She has since released over a dozen albums, mainly for European record companies, having written most of her hits.
+Before joining Dallas, she guest-starred in numerous television series, including The Dukes of Hazzard, Fantasy Island, The Love Boat and Battlestar Galactica and appeared as a panelist on Match Game in 1979 and on Match Game-Hollywood Squares Hour in 1983–84.
+In the 1990s, she appeared in the television miniseries of Jackie Collins' Lucky Chances.
+From 1990 to 1992, she played the role of Charlotte Hesser, eldest daughter of upstate Pennsylvania mob boss Carlo Hesser on the ABC daytime series One Life to Live.

 After she left Dallas in 1984, she was cast by director Richard Attenborough as Val Clarke in the film version of A Chorus Line (1985).
 In 2013, she reprised her role of Afton Cooper in several episodes of the second season of the revival of Dallas.

-Before joining Dallas, she guest-starred in numerous television series, including The Dukes of Hazzard, Fantasy Island, The Love Boat and Battlestar Galactica and appeared as a panelist on Match Game in 1979 and on Match Game-Hollywood Squares Hour in 1983-84.
-In the 1990s, she appeared in the television miniseries of Jackie Collins' Lucky Chances.
-From 1990–92, she played the role of Charlotte Hesser, eldest daughter of upstate Pennsylvania mob boss Carlo Hesser on the ABC daytime series One Life to Live.
-She was also a frequent guest on the 1980s iterations of Pyramid, including leading a contestant to a $100,000 win in 1986.

 With her young sons as inspiration, Landers created the children's television series, The Huggabug Club in 1996, for which, in addition to writing the scripts, she also wrote the 250+ original songs in the series.
-Her partner (and mother), Ruth Landers, produced the series and donated it to Public Television for its 5-year run.
+Her partner (and mother), Ruth Landers, produced the series and donated it to Public Television for its five-year run.

 In 2006, she co-wrote, and co-directed the family adventure film, Circus Island, a Ruth Landers production.
 Landers and her mother have also created a fashion line called Landers STAR Collection which is gaining global popularity through QVC UK, and in Italy, Canada, Germany, and the U.S.